erl-ang/bootleg-bittorrent/README.md

 File transfers are done directly between clients.
 Appropriate status messages are printed throughout the transfer process.

-### File Transfer Tests
+### File Transfer Scenarios

-#### test 1: Client can successfully request and receive a file offered by another client.
+#### Client can successfully request and receive a file offered by another client.
 The received file content should be exactly the same as that of the offered file of the host.

 - from the previous session with 2 clients and a lot of files:
 - client `waa` requests `1.txt` from `heyy`